Bucharest, Romania’s vibrant capital, isn’t just a dot on the map—it’s the sixth-largest city in the EU and a treasure trove of experiences.

 Sometimes, you want to grab something simple yet amazing on the go, and when you’re sightseeing in Bucharest, the best place to do that is Bacania Veche.
 Located in an old-style deli shop, you’ll find lots of fresh produce here, and you can also purchase jams, spices, wines, and cheeses here.

-If you’re a cake lover, there is a huge range of freshly baked choices for you to have a go at, and you can also enjoy the Tastes of Romania tasting menu, so you can try small pieces of different dishes and decide what you like best.
+If you’re a cake lover, there is a huge range of freshly baked choices.
+You can also enjoy the Tastes of Romania tasting menu, where you can try small pieces of different dishes and decide what you like best.

 32. Casa Capsa

 Be it a restaurant or now a hotel, Casa Capsa has always been known for luxury.
-Having first been opened in 1852 as a fine-dining restaurant, the building is now an exceptional 5-star hotel, packed with massive, sparkling chandeliers and total luxury for those who stay there.
+First opened in 1852 as a fine-dining restaurant, the building is now an exceptional 5-star hotel, packed with massive, sparkling chandeliers and total luxury for those who stay there.

 You can still eat in the original restaurant and try amazing pastries and local foods.
 The restaurant is also well-placed for sightseeing.